Smaller and More Flexible Cuckoo Filters: Introduction

-In this work, we focus on fingerprint-based{} non-extendable filters supporting online insertions; an overview is given in Table~\ref{tab:filtertypes}.
-In contrast to the Bloom filter, the (best possible) overhead factor of the fingerprint-based{} filters decreases with increasing~$k$ (see also Figure~\ref{fig:comp_filters}), but many of these filters have additional technical or efficiency-related restrictions, which can increase the overhead by a factor of (almost)~2, and hinders flexible use.
+In this work, we focus on fingerprint-based non-extendable filters supporting online insertions; an overview is given in Table~\ref{tab:filtertypes}.
+In contrast to the Bloom filter, the (best possible) overhead factor of the fingerprint-based filters decreases with increasing~$k$ (see also Figure~\ref{fig:comp_filters}), but many of these filters have additional technical or efficiency-related restrictions, which can increase the overhead by a factor of (almost)~2, and hinder flexible use.

-\newparagraph{Contributions and Outline.} We improve upon Cuckoo filters in two ways: (1) We remove technical restrictions that until now only yield a small space overhead under certain conditions on the number $n$ of inserted keys.
-(2) We change the memory layout to overlapping windows instead of non-overlapping buckets, obtaining higher hash table load with fewer possible locations for each key, thus needing fewer bits of memory overall.
+We improve upon Cuckoo filters in two ways: First, we remove a restriction that yielded low space overhead factors only when the number of inserted keys satisfied certain conditions.
+Second, we change the memory layout to overlapping windows instead of non-overlapping buckets, obtaining a higher load threshold with fewer possible locations for each key, thus needing fewer bits of memory overall.
 The advantages of the windowed memory layout also apply to other Cuckoo filter variants, such as the dynamic Cuckoo filter \cite{chen_dynamic_2017} or the adaptive Cuckoo filter \cite{mitzenmacher_adaptive_2020}, but we limit our evaluation to the standard Cuckoo filter with fixed capacity.
-Our implementation is parallelized using independent subfilters which can be filled by separate threads without locking or complex communication.
-We obtain universally usable filters that are both small and fast.
+Our implementation is parallelized using independent subfilters, which can be filled by separate threads without locking or complex communication.
+We thus obtain universally usable filters that are both small and fast.

 After providing background on Cuckoo hashing and Cuckoo filters in Section~\ref{sec:background}, we describe how to improve Cuckoo filters in Section~\ref{sec:windowed_Cuckoo} and provide implementation details in Section~\ref{sec:implementation}.
-In Section~\ref{sec:evaluation}, we provide a detailed evaluation of bucketed and windowed Cuckoo filters and compare them to other state-of-the-art filters.
-Section~\ref{sec:conclusion} concludes.
+Section~\ref{sec:evaluation} contains a detailed evaluation of bucketed and windowed Cuckoo filters and compares them to other state-of-the-art filters, and Section~\ref{sec:conclusion} concludes.